dart-lang/leak_tracker/pkgs/leak_tracker_flutter_testing/README.md

 ## How to use the helpers?

-To make your widget test failing in case of leaks, use `testWidgetsWithLeakTracking` instead of `testWidgets`:
+To make your widget test fail in case of leaks, use `testWidgetsWithLeakTracking` instead of `testWidgets`:

 ```
 testWidgetsWithLeakTracking('not leaking', (widgetTester) async {